About the MacroView Provisioning Tool

 If you would like to add your own custom columns to capture specific metadata or alter content types in order to meet specific business requirements, please contact MacroView Services to get in touch with a professional consultant to design, create and implement your custom design.

 The MacroView Provisioning Tool is included with evaluations of DMF and Case and Matter.
-If you require another download link please contact MacroView Services.
+For any other enquiries, please contact MacroView Services.

 - You must have Administrator or Owner rights to the site collection you wish to use with this guide.